 The feud in their own words

-Since then, they have both talked about the experience.
+Since then, they both have talked about the experience.
 Charlize has said: “We drove each other crazy, but I think we have respect for each other.”

 And she told the New York Times: “In retrospect, I didn’t have enough empathy to really, truly understand what he must have felt like to step into Mel Gibson’s shoes.
 That is frightening!

 And I think because of my own fear, we were putting up walls to protect ourselves instead of saying to each other, ‘This is scary for you, and it’s scary for me, too.
-Let’s be nice to each other.’ (…) I was incredibly scared, because I’d never done anything (an action movie) like it.”
+Let’s be nice to each other.’ (…) I was incredibly scared because I’d never done anything (an action movie) like it.”

-While Tom told the same newspaper: “I think in hindsight, I was in over my head in many ways.
+While Tom told the same newspaper: “I think, in hindsight, I was in over my head in many ways.
 The pressure on both of us was overwhelming at times.
 What she needed was a better, perhaps more experienced, partner in me. (…) I’d like to think that now that I’m older and uglier, I could rise to that occasion.”

 And fortunately, their characters did not have to like each other in the movie, so their tension worked and Mad Max was a huge success.